 - To make the pie, preheat the oven to 375 degrees.
 On a lightly floured work surface, split the ball of dough into two halves.
 Roll out each half of the dough to create a top and bottom pie crust.
 Line a 9 inch pie plate with the bottom crust.
 Set aside.

-In a large mixing bowl, combine the blueberries, 1 ¼ cup sugar, flour and the zest and juice of the two limes.
+- In a large mixing bowl, combine the blueberries, 1 cup sugar, flour and the zest and juice of the two limes.
 Mix well.
 Pour the mixture into the crust lined pie plate and top with the top crust.
-Cut of excess dough.
+Cut off excess dough.
 Press the top and bottom crust edges together to seal.
 Cut slits for ventilation and brush with egg wash.
 Sprinkle the remaining 1 tablespoon sugar over the top.
 Cover the edge of the pie with a pie shield and bake for one hour.
 If the top starts to over-brown, place tin foil over the top.

 - You can use store-bought pie crust instead of the homemade, if desired.